consolidation/site-alias/README.md

 ### Alias naming conventions

 Site alias names always begin with a `@`, and typically are divided in three parts: the alias file location (optional), the site name, and the environment name, each separated by a dot.
 None of these names may contain a dot.
-An example alias that referenced the `dev` envionment of the site `example` in the `myisp` directory might therefore look something like:
+An example alias that referenced the `dev` environment of the site `example` in the `myisp` directory might therefore look something like:
 ```
 @myisp.example.dev
 ```